 Devin Adair first made a name for herself on the Charles River.
 When she joined the crew team as an undergrad at Harvard, a woman had never sat in the coxswain’s seat of a men’s ‘eight.’
 By the time she graduated, her boat would be the most decorated in Harvard history.
 At 23 she published a book, “The Challenge,” about the experience, which launched her down a path of screenwriting and production on films including “Break Point” and “Betting on Zero.”
 After a career producing other people’s work, Adair decided it was time to make something all her own.

-The result is “Grace,” starring Katie Cassidy and Tate Donovan, a movie she started writing at film school and finally brought to life here in Massachusetts.
-We spoke with Adair on the eve of the movie’s screening at the 2018 Boston Film Festival.
+The result was 2018's “Grace,” starring Katie Cassidy and Tate Donovan, a movie she started writing at film school and finally brought to life here in Massachusetts.

 How did you begin your career as a writer?